-Also in 2014, we expanded housing search opportunities under the Mobility Program by allowing participant families to lease a unit outside of the City of Minneapolis.
-Families who wish to port out of Minneapolis will only be approved to do so if the unit is located in an area that is not impacted by race and poverty.
-Families who lease in another Metro Area Housing authority's jurisdiction must continue with MPHA case management services to remain eligible for the Mobility Program.
-Mobility families who port out to another jurisdiction cannot be absorbed during the 3 years they are under the Contract of Participation.
+We expanded housing search opportunities under the Mobility Program by allowing participant families to lease a unit outside of the City of Minneapolis.
+Families who wish to port out of Minneapolis will only be approved to do so if the unit is located in an area that is not an ACP or RCAP.
+Families who lease in another metro area housing authority's jurisdiction must continue with MPHA case management services to remain eligible for the Mobility Program.
+Mobility families who port out cannot be absorbed during the 3 years they are under the Contract of Participation.